kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 #### Syntax:
 	void Network :: train();
 #### Member Description:
-Members named `test_data_size`,`numCorrect` and  `SGD_Calls` are declared in the function of datatype `int`. `test_data_size` gives the size of the training data. `numCorrect` increments the number of correct outputs produced by the network. `SGD_Calls` gives the number for how many times the SGD() needs to be called to complete an epoch.
-It is calculated by (size of test data)/(batch size).
-Also, this method has `testDataIndices`, which is of type `Vector`.
+Declares members `vector<int> testDataIndices`, `int testDataSize`, `int numCorrect` `testDataIndices` - Vector with elements of indices that correspond to the respective line of test data and expected values files.
+   `testDataSize` - Size of test data.
+   `numCorrect` - Number of outputs that match expected values.
+Reset after every epoch.
 #### Description:
 This method is responsible for training the network until all training data inputs are exhausted.
 It performs the training as many times as the number of epochs entered by the user.
-This method is responsible to assign the values to the testDataIndices initially to the values which represent their respective position in the trainingData file.
+This method is responsible for assigning the values to `testDataIndices` initially to the values which represent their respective position in the trainingData file.
 Once initialized, the testDataIndices are shuffled at the start of every epoch.
-The loop makes sure to jump to the beginning of the trainingData file and expectedValues file at the start of every epoch.
-Also, it sets the numCorrect to 0 at the start of every epoch.
+The loop makes sure to shuffle the `testDataIndices` before every epoch as well as zeroing out `numCorrect`.
 The nested loops are set up, which takes care of the calling SGD(), incrementing the numCorrect as returned by SGD() and also, updates the miniBatchIndices vector.
-At the end of every epoch, the efficiency of the network built is displayed with the number of correct outputs found generated during the learning of the network.
+At the end of every epoch, the efficiency over time of the network is displayed with the number of correct outputs found generated during the learning of the network.
 As the number of epochs are completed, a file of the network built is made, which stores all the required information of the network that was built.

 ### 7. update()